A Level Biology Field Studies

 Ecology is the interaction between living things and their environment… so let’s go outside and teach it!

-With a wealth of different ecosystems on the doorstep, the Medina Valley Centre, offers high quality Ecology field study courses which cover the ecological component of AS and A2 Biology courses.
+With a wealth of different ecosystems on the doorstep, the Medina Valley Centre, offers high quality Ecology field study courses which cover the ecological component of the GCE A Level Biology courses.
 The courses are tailored to meet the requirements of each syllabus and encourage students to apply their existing knowledge of physiology and metabolic processes to the species distribution and the interactions between living organisms in a variety of habitats.

-If appropriate, students can also complete an individual investigation or practical assessment during the course.
+For syllabuses examined from June 2016 onwards students can also complete an individual investigation or practical assessments during the course.
 The rocky seashore on the eastern tip of the Island is ideal for carrying out individual investigations, where students can investigate the adaptations and relationships of a rich diversity of marine wildlife.
-Ponds, rivers and woodland habitats also lend themselves to an interesting variety of investigations.
-Practical assessments vary depending on the tasks set by the examining boards.
+Nearby Saltmarshes are suitable for practical assessments, investigating the distribution and abundance of organisms and abiotic factors.
+Ponds, rivers and woodland habitats also lend themselves to an interesting variety of investigations and practical assessments.

 Our field study department is active in a number of research projects and our tutors have an excellent local knowledge of the Isle of Wight.
 Along with the online resources for visiting students, long term data sets have been established over the years and an extensive library, which includes text books and relevant papers from journals, has been developed.

-Biology field courses can be between two and seven days.
-These exemplar five day courses of the main syllabuses can be adapted to meet your requirements.
+Biology field courses can be between two and four days.

-All field study sites are within a 40 minute drive from the Medina Valley Centre or within walking distance.
+All field study sites are a short drive from the Medina Valley Centre or within walking distance.

 A short visit to a coppiced woodland can be carried out close to the saltmarsh, to look at woodland management techniques.
 Alternatively a longer study can be carried out where suitable sampling techniques are used to compare light levels and plant diversity in coppiced, pollarded and conifer woodland.
 Autumn visits can include a study of fungi found in the woods.